 About the Project

-ATB Centre - Phase 2 will be the future home of the Cor Van Raay YMCA.
-This project consists of the detailed design and construction of the remaining leisure components which will adjoin to ATB Centre - Phase 1, located in the Crossings neighbourhood of west Lethbridge.
-At approximately 256,000 square feet, Phase 2 will include an aquatics centre with waterslides, lazy river and whirlpools, multi-sport field house, fitness centre, indoor track, gymnasiums, child minding area, indoor playground, locker rooms, commercial lease spaces, facility support and amenities.
+ATB Centre Phase 2 is the home of the Cor Van Raay YMCA.
+This project consisted of the detailed design and construction of the leisure centre adjoining ATB Centre Phase 1, located in the Crossings neighbourhood of west Lethbridge.
+At approximately 256,000 square feet, Phase 2 includes an aquatics centre with waterslides, lazy river and whirlpools, multi-sport field house, fitness centre, indoor track, gymnasiums, child minding area, indoor playground, locker rooms, commercial lease spaces, facility support and amenities.

-With all components co-located, additional amenities such as food services and retail space are viable and will be part of the design.
-ATB Centre will be comprised of key program components which were identified through a
+With all components co-located, additional amenities such as food services and retail space were viable and included in the design.
+ATB Centre Phase 2 has included key program components that were identified through a needs assessment

-process which included engaging applicable stakeholder groups and the general public.
+process which involved applicable stakeholder groups and the general public.

-Construction of Phase 2 began in May 2016, and expected to open in the spring of 2019.
 In spring 2015, stakeholders and focus groups were consulted during the pre-design stage to reaffirm findings in the 2012 Leisure Centre Needs Assessment.
+Design of Phase 2 began in March 2016, construction began in May and was completed in 2019.

 |Steel I-Beams||https://www.lethbridge.ca/living-here/Projects-Initiatives/Current-Projects/ATB Centre Phase 2/Ashley and Steel Beam.JPG||Steel I-Beams||ATB Centre Project Coordinator Ashley Matthews helps give us a sense of just how big those steel I-beam roof supports are.|